FredHucht/pstree/README.md

 # pstree
 ## Introduction
 `pstree` is a small program that shows the process listing (`ps`) as a tree (as the name implies...).
 It has several options to make selection criteria and to change the output style.

 It should compile under most Un*xes, tested are AIX, Linux, HP-UX, A/UX, SunOS, Solaris, (Free|Open|Net)BSD, MacOSX/Darwin, and others.

 Under AIX & Linux, pstree directly reads the process table using `getproc()`/`getuser()` or the `/proc` file system.
 Under all other Un*xes, `pstree` reads the output of `/bin/ps`.

 ## Compilation

 Take an ANSI C compiler, e.g., `gcc`, and just enter

     $ [g]cc -O -o pstree pstree.c

 There is no `Makefile`.

 ## Installation

-   Put pstree into appropriate bindir, e.g.,
+Put the binary `pstree` into appropriate bindir, e.g., `/usr/local/bin`.

-    /usr/local/bin.

-   Optionally, put the manpage `pstree.1` to, e.g.,
+Optionally, put the manpage `pstree.1` to, e.g., `/usr/local/share/man/man1`.

-    /usr/local/share/man/man1.

 ## Changes

 For changes up to v2.40, see end of `pstree.c`.

 ## Usage